Six pro-Palestine activists arrested over plot to disrupt London Stock Exchange

 Another five people, all believed to be part of the same plot, were arrested later on Sunday for the same offence, Scotland Yard said.

-A woman, 29, was arrested in Albert Road, Brent, and a 23-year-old man was arrested in Voss Street, Tower Hamlets.
+A woman, 29, was arrested in Albert Road, Brent, and a man, 23, was arrested in Voss Street, Tower Hamlets.

 Two women, aged 28 and 26, were arrested in Liverpool.